 What is B-roll and why should you be interested?

 Today, B-roll is more important than ever.
 There is now an expectation from broadcasters that, if you’re offering up a story for television, it should include some kind of video footage.
+But what is B-roll and why should you be interested?

 In the last ten years, newsrooms have had to make budget cuts which has led to fewer crew numbers and these days it’s more likely to be a one man band.